Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 3. You are recommended to add the path to the toolchain binaries to your .bashrc file.  *Ensure this is BEFORE the line shown in the no terminal mode, above.*  However it can be supplied by modifying CMakePresets.json.
 The problem though with this is it will reduce the portability of the project.

-**Note: The CMakePresets.json is set up with the correct WAMR options to build a version that works with the simple WASM file**
+**Note: The CMakePresets.json is set up with the correct WAMR options to build a version that works in Fast Interpreter mode without a native .so included **

 ### Debugging on Morello Board with Visual Studio
 You can remotely debug from Visual Studio with the target being the Morello board.
 However, this requires some setup because the debug target is not the same as the build target.